pirateradiohack/Transistor/README.md

 ## Quick Setup

 - Download the [latest image](https://github.com/pirateradiohack/Transistor/releases/latest), that's the ZIP file named image.
 Unzip it.
-- Flash the image on a SD card with [etcher](https://www.balena.io/etcher/).
+- Flash the image on a SD card with [etcher](https://www.balena.io/etcher/) or RPI imager.
 - On the SD carc copy the file named `bootstrap-transistor.txt` to `bootstrap.txt` and fill in your wifi details.
 - Install the SD card in your radio and turn it on. (note that the first boot takes some time, be patient)
 - Connect to the web interface: hold the play / pause button and you will see the IP address of the Transistor appear on its screen.
 Open that IP in your browser.